Bohr-Sommerfeld-Heisenberg Quantization of the Mathematical Pendulum: Bohr-Sommerfeld conditions

 Let $\mathfrak{H}$ be the space of quantum states of the mathematical pendulum.
 For each Bohr-Sommerfeld torus $C$, we choose a non-vanishing smooth covariantly constant section $\sigma $ of $L_{\mid C}$.
 The family $\{\sigma _{\mid C}\}$ is a basis of $\mathfrak{H}$, which we shall refer to as a Bohr-Sommerfeld basis.
 Give $\mathfrak{H}$ a hermitian scalar product $(\cdot \mid \cdot )$ so that the Bohr-Sommerfeld basis $\{ {\sigma}_{\mid C}\}$ is orthonormal.
-Thus, we have obtained a Hilbert space structure of the space of states of the mathematical pendulum.
+Thus, we have obtained a vector space structure on the space of states of the mathematical pendulum.
 Note that this structure is not uniquely determined by the geometry of the classical phase space.
-We have the freedom of multiplying each basis vector $\sigma _{\mid C}$ by a positive number.
+We have the freedom of multiplying each basis vector $\sigma _{\mid C}$ by a nonzero complex number.

-\begin{definition} \textbf{\ }A function $f\in C^{\infty }(T^{\ast }S^{1})$ is Bohr-Sommerfeld quantizable if it is constant on Bohr-Sommerfeld tori.
-Bohr-Sommerfeld quantization assigns to a quantizable function $f$ a linear operator $ \boldsymbol{Q}_{f}$ on $\mathfrak{H}$ such that, for each Bohr-Sommerfeld torus $C,$
+\textbf{Definition 4.3} \textit{A function $f\in C^{\infty }(T^{\ast }S^{1})$ is Bohr-Sommerfeld quantizable if it is constant on Bohr-Sommerfeld tori.
+Bohr-Sommerfeld quantization assigns to a quantizable function $f$ a linear operator $\boldsymbol{Q}_{f}$ on $\mathfrak{H}$ such that, for each Bohr-Sommerfeld torus $C$}